aindaco1/jogo-website/_posts/2021-02-11-sus-tracker-playtest.markdown

 &nbsp;
 ### Helpful tips

-- Speak slowly and clearly to Alexa -- otherwise, you'll probably end up adding sauce to your shopping list :)
+- **Speak slowly and clearly to Alexa** -- otherwise, you'll probably end up adding sauce to your shopping list :)
-- You must end every command to Alexa with "with Sus Tracker" -- we're working on a better solution.
+- **You must end every command to Alexa with "with Sus Tracker"** -- we're working on a better solution.
 - The Sus Tracker Windows app must be running while you're playing Among Us to automatically reset your sus at the end of every round.
 Otherwise, you'll need to manually clear all sus by voice command.
-- After you start the Sus Tracker app, you can minimize it.
+- After you start the Sus Tracker app, feel free to minimize it.

 &nbsp;
 ### All possible commands

 Preface every command with "Alexa ..."

-- "Get my code with Sus Tracker." -- provides your login code.
+- **"Get my code with Sus Tracker."** -- provides your login code.
-- "Get sus with Sus Tracker." -- provides a summary of sus.
+- **"Get sus with Sus Tracker."** -- provides a summary of sus.
-- "Add sus to {color of the player} with Sus Tracker." -- self-explanatory.
+- **"Add sus to {color of the player} with Sus Tracker."** -- self-explanatory.
 Example: "Add sus to cyan with Sus Tracker."
-- "Clear sus for {color of the player} with Sus Tracker." -- self-explanatory.
+- **"Clear sus for {color of the player} with Sus Tracker."** -- self-explanatory.
-- "Clear all sus with Sus Tracker." -- clears sus for all players.
+- **"Clear all sus with Sus Tracker."** -- clears sus for all players.

 &nbsp;
-### Playtest survey
+### Survey

 We know you love Among Us, but we want to know how we can make Sus Tracker better.